SalesforceLabs/OrgCheck/docs/install.md

 After selecting the previous URL, you will be redirected to Salesforce servers for authentication.
 If you were not yet authenticated, you will have to sign on using your credentials.

-Note: if you had the **standalone package** already installed in you org, you will need to remove it first from your org, and then try again to install the app from AppExchange.
+Note: if you had the **standalone package** already installed in you org, you will need to remove it first from your org, and then try again to install the app from AppExchange on this particular org.

 ### Standalone Package (alternative)